-This is a flexible and modular course which offers you choices in what you decide to study.
-You will take 120 credits each year that you are based within the University.
-There is also the option to spend a year in industry or a year studying in Europe as part of this course.
-If you do decide to take up a year away, you won't study for a set amount of credits during that time, and the year will be marked as pass/fail.
-If you don't go away for a year, you will continue to progress through your studies within the University.
+This is a flexible and modular course which offers you choices in what you can study.
+There is the option to spend an additional year in industry or a year abroad as part of this course.
+If you do not go away for a year, you will continue to progress through your studies within the University.

-Stage one (the first year) is comprised of compulsory modules which are designed to give you an excellent basis on which to build your future studies and develop your interests.
 In a typical week you will have around 25 hours of contact time, typically six or seven lectures, two or three practicals, a skills workshop and a tutorial.
 You will also spend time on independent study, consolidating information from lectures and practicals and preparing work for tutorials.

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 You will take core modules, which may include: